gndrmnn/nodepool/doc/source/metastatic.rst

              arrive for this label before deleting the backing node.
              Set this value to the amount of time in seconds to wait.

+          .. attr:: min-retention-time
+             :type: int

+             If this value is set, the backing node will not be deleted unless this amount of time (in seconds) has passed since the backing node was launched.
+For backing node resources with minimum billing times, this can be used to ensure that the backing node is retained for at least the minimum billing interval.

           .. attr:: host-key-checking
              :type: bool
              :default: False